 It's important that your health cover is customisable and that your provider can tailor it as much as possible to your individual needs.

-Too much cover could be a drag on the pockets with higher premiums, but too little could spell out disaster if anything with your health goes awry.
+Too much cover could be a drag on your pockets with higher premiums, but too little might spell out disaster if anything goes wrong with your health.

-Regardless of the type or level of cover you take out, it's likely that there will be an annual limit to how much you can claim.
+Regardless of the type or level of cover you take out, it's likely that there'll be an annual limit to how much you can claim.
 The easiest way to know this in advance is to check with your health fund.

 If you're passionate about both your health and finances, the benefits of taking out a health insurance policy that covers gym membership could be multifold.